-The Pilgrims’ first encounter with Iyannough occurred in the spring of 1621, approximately 18 months after the Mayflower landed in Provincetown.
-A young son of Mayflower passenger John Billington wandered away from the settlement at Plymouth and became lost in the woods.
-After searching unsuccessfully for several days, the Pilgrims received word from Native Americans that the boy had been found near Manomet about twenty miles south of Plymouth.
-The sachem there, for unknown reasons, sent the boy to Aspinet, the sachem in Nauset.
-An account of the Pilgrim’s voyage to Nauset to retrieve the boy was published in Mourt’s Relation [1622].
-Its author generally thought to be Edward Winslow.
-[2]
+The Pilgrims first encountered Iyannough in the spring of 1621, approximately 18 months post the Mayflower's arrival in Provincetown.
+A young son of Mayflower passenger John Billington had strayed from the Plymouth settlement and became lost in the woods.
+After several days of unsuccessful searching, the Pilgrims learned from Native Americans that the boy had been located near Manomet, about twenty miles south of Plymouth.
+The sachem there, for reasons unknown, sent the boy to Aspinet, the sachem of Nauset.
+An account of the Pilgrims' journey to Nauset to retrieve the boy was documented in Mourt’s Relation (1622), attributed to Edward Winslow.

 In 1894, the Cape Cod Historical Society marked the site of the grave in Cummaquid with a slate tablet.[7]
 The inscription refers to the sachem’s kindness to the Pilgrims at the time they were trying to locate the young boy who was lost: